electron/electron/docs/glossary.md

 Brightray is a low-level dependency of Electron that does not concern the majority of Electron users.

+### DMG

+An Apple Disk Image is a packaging format used by macOS.
+DMG files are commonly used for distributing application "installers". [electron-builder] supports `dmg` as a build target.

 ### IPC

 IPC stands for Inter-Process Communication.
 Electron uses IPC to send